sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### Additional Note

-- Games generally require the users to interact consistently; thus, although the game spreads across multiple separate pages, the developed app is in a way that keeps interaction on the included individual pages dense. :pencil2:
+- Games generally require the users to interact consistently; thus, although the game spreads across multiple separate pages, the developed app is in a way that keeps interaction on the included individual pages dense. :triangular_ruler:

 #### Colour Scheme